 Architect from the Royal Danish Academy of Fine Arts, 1979.

-Started to exhibit photographic works in the late 1990s, and over the years I have had many exhibitions around Denmark, including at the Danish Museum of Photo Arts, Brandts in Odense.
+Started to exhibit photographic works in the late 1990s, and over the years I have had many exhibitions at home and abroad, including at the Danish Museum of Photo Arts, Brandts in Odense and NordArt in Germany.

-My photographs have featured in newspapers and photo magazines in connection with exhibitions.
+My photographs have featured in newspapers and photo magazines.
 My work has been shown in a documentary on Danish television.

 I live in central Odense with my English wife.